EmanDev/CSS-SL/README.md

 # Counter-Strike: Source Server Launcher

-Counter-Strike: Source Server Launcher (CS:S Server Launcher) is a vb.net program, personaly programmed by ME (see author).
+Counter-Strike: Source Server Launcher (CS:S Server Launcher) is a visual basic program, personaly programmed by ME (see author).
 This will launch srcds efficiently.

 ## Features